-Having mounted the first steps upon the path the aspirant stands in front of the veil which hangs before the Mystic Temple.
+Having mounted the first steps upon the path, the aspirant stands in front of the veil which hangs before the Mystic Temple.
 Drawing this aside he enters into the East Room of the sanctuary, which was called the Holy Place.
 No window or opening of any sort was provided in the Tabernacle to let in the light of day, but this room was never dark.
 Night and day it was brightly illuminated by burning lamps.
 Its furniture was symbolical of the methods whereby the aspirant may make soul growth by service.
 It consisted of three principal articles: the Altar of Incense, the Table of Shewbread, and the Golden Candlestick.
 The Golden Candlestick was placed on the south side of the Holy Place so as to be to the left of any person who stood in the middle of the room.
 It was made entirely of pure gold, and consisted of a shaft or principal stem, rising upright from a base, together with six branches.
-These branches started at three different points on the stem and curved upward in three partial circles of varying diameter, symbolizing the three periods of development (Saturn, Sun, and Moon Periods) which man went through before the Earth Period, which was not half spent.
+These branches started at different points on the stem and curved upward in three partial circles of varying diameter, symbolizing the three periods of development (Saturn, Sun, and Moon Periods) which man went through before the Earth Period, which was not half-spent.
 This latter period was signified by the seventh light.
 Each of these seven branches terminated in a lamp, and these lamps were supplied with purest olive oil, which was made by a special process.
 The priests were required to take care that the Candlestick was never without a light.
-Every day the lamps were examined, dressed, and supplied with oil so they might burn perpetually.
+Every day the lamps were examined, dressed, and supplied with oil so that they might burn perpetually.
+When the priest stood in the Center of the East Room of the Tabernacle, the Seven-branched

+Table of Shewbread Literally, bread of the face.
+Assimilated experience is spiritual food through which God is seen.

-When the priest stood in the Center of the East Room of the Tabernacle. the Seven-branched Candlestick was on his left, toward the south.
-This was symbolical of the fact that the seven lightgivers or planets which tread the mystic circle dance around the central orb, the sun, travel in a narrow belt comprising eight degrees on either side of the sun's path, which is called the zodiac.
-"God is Light," and the "Seven Spirits before the Throne" are God's ministers; therefore they are messengers of light to humanity.
-They have guided us on the path of evolution.
-Furthermore, as the heavens are ablaze with light when the moon in its phases arrives at the "full" in the eastern part of the heavens, so also the East Room of the Tabernacle was filled with LIGHT, indicating visibly the presense there of God and His seven Ministers, the Star Angels.
+are ablaze with light when the Moon in its phases arrives at the "full" in the eastern part of the heavens, so also the East Room of the Tabernacle was filled with Light, indicating visibly the presence there of God and His seven Ministers, the Star Angels.

 Among the chief articles in the East Room of the Temple is the Table of Shewbread.
-Upon this table there were two piles of shewbread, each containing six loaves, and upon the top of each pile there was a little heap of frankincense.
-The aspirant who came to the Temple door "poor, naked, and blind"
+Upon this table there were two piles of shewbread, each containing six loaves, and upon the top of each pile there was

-has since been brought to the light of the Seven-branched Candlestick, obtaining a certain amount of cosmic knowledge, and this he is required to use in the service of his fellow man; the Table of Shewbread represents this in symbol.
+a little heap of frankincense.
+The aspirant who came to the Temple door "poor, naked, and blind" has since been brought to the light of the Seven-branched Candlestick and obtained a certain amount of cosmic knowledge which he is required to use in the service of his fellow man.
+The Table of Shewbread represents this in symbol.

+the fact that the seven lightgivers or planets which tread

+the mystic circle dance around

+the central orb, the Sun, travel

+in the narrow belt comprising

+eight degrees on either side of

+the Sun's path, which is called the zodiac.
+"God is Light," and the

+Seven Spirits before the Throne"

+are God's ministers; therefore

+they are messengers of light to

+humanity.
+They have guided us

+on the path of evolution.